 FMH’s investors own a network of subsidiaries that provides responsible financial services to low-income individuals and their communities, helping people to build assets, create jobs and raise their standard of living.
 We operate our microfinance network to achieve positive social impacts.
 Our SRI model holds true to our purpose while relying on commercial principles that deliver sustainable financial results.
 Long-term financial sustainability ensures our ability to continue expanding financial inclusion to people in need.

-FMH’s investors are led by FINCA International Inc. a Washington, D.C.- based not-for-profit organization and a majority shareholder of FMH.
+FMH’s investors are led by FINCA International, Inc. a Washington, D.C.-based not-for-profit organization and a majority shareholder of FMH.
 Minority shareholders include the International Finance Corporation (IFC), KfW, Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.
-(FMO), responsAbility, Triple Jump and Triodos.
+(FMO), Triple Jump and Triodos.

 The FMH partnership brings capital, financial leverage and business acumen to FINCA Impact Finance’s microfinance operations.
 This is especially important as the microfinance landscape evolves to include new technologies and new expectations from clients, regulators and traditional supporters.
 Since 2011, the partners’ capital has helped expand our lending to clients and has supported the ongoing transformation of FINCA Impact Finance’s microfinance subsidiaries into licensed financial institutions that can offer a full range of essential financial services.
-It has also enabled FMH to borrow additional funds from the capital markets, as needed to support our growth and client needs.
+It has also enabled FMH to borrow additional funds, as needed, from the capital markets to support our growth and client needs.

 FINCA International is the creator of the FINCA network of microfinance institutions.
 As a not-for-profit organization, FINCA International uses philanthropic capital and donations to maintain and steward our investment in the microfinance mission through FMH; research client needs and monitor outcomes; support client-centered product development; introduce new technology, services and client education; and support on-lending of funds to micro and small enterprises by local subsidiaries.